Lego Battles: Gameplay

-Maps
+The main game is split into three stories based on classic Lego themes: Castle, Pirates, and Space.
+The player is also given the option to play as the enemy in each story as well, offering 6 stories in total, with 18 acts and 25 heroes (including 7 hidden heroes) to play with and use.
+The game also includes a free play mode, in which the player can customize the units in their army, choose the map, and pick certain other settings, such as game mode and starting bricks.
+There are 85 different playable units.
+The game has a wide variety of units from three distinct time periods including wizards, pirates, and aliens.
+Both the units and maps must be unlocked and bought with the in-game "LEGO studs" that appear in other Lego video games.

-There are 12 maps in the game that can be unlocked and bought for use in free-play mode.
+There are 12 maps in the game that can be unlocked and bought for use in free play mode.
 There are 4 of each types of map (the types being Mars, coast/island, and forest/grassland).
 However, there is no "random map" function, as in many other war-based strategy games.
 There are also a number of maps of all types which do not need to be unlocked at the start of the game.
 Each map features a different arrangement of 4 types of terrain: grass, dirt/rock, water/acid, and cliff.
 Each map also contains trees on certain parts of the grass.
 Mine seams are located in certain positions on the dirt.
 Buildings can only be built on grass, except for mines, which must be built on dirt-based mine seams; docks which must be built on dirt/water boundaries (the coast); and bridges that are built between bridge slots across the water.
 Water is impassable to all units except for transports and some specials.
 Cliffs are impassable to all units.
 Some water-based specials can't pass over dirt and grass, either.

-Freeplay mode

-The game also includes a free-play mode, in which the player can customize the units in their army, choose the map, and pick certain other settings, such as game mode and starting bricks.
-Both the characters/units and maps must be unlocked and bought with the in-game "LEGO studs" that famously appear in other Lego video games.

-Plot

-The main game is split into three stories based on classic Lego themes: Castle, Pirates, and Space.

-The Kingdoms Story focuses on the King, his knights, and the allied dwarves battling the Skeleton Army led by the Evil Wizard trying to revive his deceased wife.

-The Pirates story focuses on the struggle between Captain Brickbeard's crew trying to find a massive amount of treasure & the Imperial Navy led by Governor Broadside with assistance from the Ninja Master & his clan of ninjas, trying to thwart their plans.

-The Space story focuses on a group of Astronauts colonizing a planet for its abundance of natural resources, defending it from Aliens who need the resources to get home, and deal with space pirates along the way.
-The player is also given the option to play as the enemy in each story as well, offering 6 stories in total, and 24 acts, and 25 heroes (including the 6 hidden heroes) to play with & use.